jonathanhogg/flitter/README.md

 This is probably my third implementation of a variant of these ideas.
-Originally, I developed a simple visuals system as an embedding in Python (using a crazy system of `with` statements to build the graph) sending JSON graphs over a WebSocket to a JavaScript web app that rendered the results in an HTML 2D canvas.
+Originally, I developed a simple visuals system as an embedding in Python (using a crazy system of `with` statements) sending JSON graphs over a WebSocket to a JavaScript web app that rendered the results in an HTML 2D canvas.

-This version was initially developed over a furious fortnight in October 2021 leading up to a live performance at the Purcell Room, London Southbank Centre, supporting Bishi at her 'Let My Country Awake' album launch.
+This current version was initially developed over a furious fortnight in October 2021 leading up to a live performance at the Purcell Room, London Southbank Centre, supporting Bishi at her 'Let My Country Awake' album launch.
 The work was partially supported by Ableton, who gave me an artist discount on a Push 2.
 I've been working on **flitter** off-and-on since then trying to develop it as a live tool.

 While I think live-reload is a hugely useful tool for testing ideas, I find the idea of writing code live too terrifying.
 What I'm interested in is using